BTreeMap/PromptPipe/docs/twilio-update-notes.md

 Notes on the Twilio update
 ================

-I’ve added the following new components (along with test):
+I’ve added the following new components (along with tests):

 `internal/twiliowhatsapp/` new package for Twilio WhatsApp client similar to `internal/whatsapp/`